 Values and Public Life (VPL)

 The University Center for Human Values launched its undergraduate certificate program in Values and Public Life in fall 2010.
-Students attaining the certificate will be equipped to bring informed discussion of values into the public sphere and to integrate a critical value perspective into their future studies and pursuits.
+The VPL program was approved as a minor starting with the Class of 2025.
+Students attaining the minor will be equipped to bring informed discussion of values into the public sphere and to integrate a critical value perspective into their future studies and pursuits.
 Professor Sandra Bermann is the program's Director.
+Professor Stephen Macedo is the Acting Director for AY 2023-2024.

 The program is open to undergraduates in all disciplines, and students are invited to apply in the spring semester of their sophomore year.